alloy-rs/book/src/highlights/the-sol!-procedural-macro.md

 }
 ```

-Or provide a path to a Solidity file.
+Or provide a path to a Solidity file:

 ```rust,ignore
 sol!(